 Learn how to read food labels

-If you wanted to go super healthy, you would never eat foods that had labels at all because everything would be freshly grown.
-But that’s not really how it works with an everyday, busy life.
+If you wanted to go super healthy, you would never eat foods that had nutrition labels.
+But that’s not really how it works with everyday life.
 There’s no need to resort to extremes, you just need to learn the good, the bad and the ugly.

 When making healthy food swaps, you’ll want to do 3 important things: